apostrophecms/docs/docs/reference/module-api/module-overview.md

 ### "Cascading" settings

-Many Apostrophe module sections are structured as objects with `add`, `remove` and (sometimes), `group` properties.
+Many Apostrophe module sections are structured as objects with `add`, `remove`, and sometimes `group` properties.
 This pattern allows these settings to "cascade" from the base classes through to project level classes.
-The subsections help Apostrophe manage inherited options without requiring those inherited options to be re-declared by developers.
+The subsections help Apostrophe manage inherited settings without requiring those inherited settings be re-declared by developers.

 If new setting options are needed, they go in `add`.
 If base class setting options are no longer wanted, they go in `remove`.
 And in some cases where grouping happens in the interface, they can be organized in `group`.